Casa de Nariño: Remodeling

+In July 2026, president-elect Abelardo de la Espriella announced that he would move the presidential office back to the San Carlos Palace and turn the Casa de Nariño into a museum, but reversed course the following month after he had taken office, with authorities citing security concerns.

 Urban context

 The Casa de Nariño is located on Seventh Street (Calle Séptima) between Seventh Avenue (Av.
 Carrera Séptima) and Eighth Road (Carrera Octava), in the historical sector of La Candelaria.
 The south side of the house connects to the church of San Agustin and the Ministry of Finance building as well as the statue of Antonio José de Sucre.

 Seventh Street was made following the original riverbed direction of the San Agustin River that used to pass behind the Casa de Nariño.
 The riverbed was altered in 1909 and covered by Calle Séptima in 1979.
 With the expansion of the street the Sucre monument had to be relocated to the Ayacucho Square on the east side of the Casa de Nariño.

 On the eastern side of Seventh Road is the Casa Republicana (Spanish for Republican House), the former Imperial Hotel, Ayacucho Square and The Presidential Administrative Building.
 On the west side of Eighth Street (Carrera Octava) is the Claustro de San Agustin and the Vice presidency building, both of them were built on the places where Camilo Torres’ house and the Office of the Botanical Expedition used to be.

 On the north side of the Casa de Nariño, and in front of the neoclassical "pórtico", is the Plaza de Armas (Weapons Square), Antonio Nariño's statue and the Patio de Rafael Nuñez, which faces the National Capitol directly, and was built between 1847 and 1926.